PHCNetworks/phc-notifi/README.md

 [![Gem Version](https://badge.fury.io/rb/phcnotifi.svg)](https://badge.fury.io/rb/phcnotifi)

 ### PHC-Notifi(3) (Form Validation & Notification Engine) Documentation
-PHCNotifi(3) rails engine with helpers for on-screen alerts and form validation notifications.
+PHCNotifi(3) rails engine with helpers for alerts and form validation notifications.

 - Add alert and form validation helpers to any project.
 - Setup in seconds with only one line of code in the application_helper file.